How much will it cost?

 To file for a divorce, you need to pay a court fee of £550 before you begin.
 If you are on a low income or benefits then it is possible to get help with court fees.

-Solicitors charging an hourly rate could cost anywhere between £2,000 and £30,000, and will depend on:
+Solicitors charging an hourly rate could cost anything between £2,000 and £30,000, and will depend on:

 How complicated your financial situation is